Wrigley Field: Rooftop seats

 In July 2016, former rooftop owner R. Marc Hamid was convicted on nine counts of mail fraud and illegal bank structuring.
 Hamid had been underreporting attendance at the Sky Box on Sheffield from 2008 to 2011, and covered up over $1 million in revenue while also avoiding hundreds of thousands of dollars in taxes and royalties that violated the agreement rooftop owners had with the Cubs.
 In January 2017, he was sentenced to 18 months in federal prison.

 In 2013, the owners threatened suit when the team announced plans to renovate the stadium and potentially disrupt the sight lines.
 In May 2014, when the rooftop owners did not agree to a scaled down plan for renovations, the Cubs' owners announced their intentions to implement the original 2013 plan for renovations even if it meant battling the issue in court.
 Cubs owner Ricketts said Wrigley has "the worst player facilities in Major League Baseball...I am saying it is the time to invest in Wrigley Field and do the things that our competitors do."
 By the end of the 2016 season, the Ricketts family had acquired ten of the rooftop locations, with a financial stake in an eleventh.

 Some of the rooftops became legendary in their own right.
 The Lakeview Baseball Club, which sits across Sheffield Avenue (right-field) from the stadium displayed a sign that read "Eamus Catuli!" (roughly Latin for "Let's Go Cubs!"—catuli translating to "whelps", the nearest Latin equivalent), flanked by a counter indicating the Cubs' long legacy of futility.
 The counter was labeled "AC" for "Anno Catulorum", or "In the Year of the Cubs".
 Prior to the team's 2016 championship, it read "AC0871108", with the first two digits indicating the number of years since the Cubs' last division championship as of the end of the previous season (2008), the next two digits indicating the number of years since the Cubs won the National League Pennant (1945), and the last three digits indicating the number of years since their last World Series win.
 After winning the World Series in 2016, the sign was updated to "AC000000".
 As of 2025, the sign says "AC050909".

 The Yard at Wrigley Field

-In January 2025, the Cubs announced a new area called "The Yard at Wrigley Field", which featuring five semi-private rental areas designed to help fans sample the bleachers featuring an exclusive table with unlimited beer, seltzer, wine and non-alcoholic drinks, as well as a ballpark meal for each guest.
+In January 2025, the Cubs announced a new area called "The Yard at Wrigley Field", which features five semi-private rental areas designed to help fans sample the bleachers featuring an exclusive table with unlimited beer, seltzer, wine and non-alcoholic drinks, as well as a ballpark meal for each guest.
 The area would be accessible up to 90 minutes before the first pitch until the end of the game.
 The area has a capacity of 50 guests.